 The High-Throughput Screening Process: Basic Steps

-From a technical point of view, the key points in HTS are miniaturization, automation and assay readout.
+From a technical point of view, the key points in high-throughput screening are miniaturization, automation and assay readout.
 Generally, high-throughput screening involves the following stages:

 - Preparation of samples and compound libraries